 Edwards is very smart, witty, and sensitive in his Tom Cruise-like role and even the game itself makes people wanna go out and play like he did.
 This is a must see for all Edwards fans.
 This is also like the holy bible for paintball players.

 The 80's was no doubt a time of teen sex romp movies.
 However, this was a very overlooked film that truly does stand out from the rest.
 ER's Anthony Edwards reteams with "Revenge of the Nerds" director, Jeff Kanew in this teen romantic spy thriller.

 Jonathan Moore (Edwards) plays "Gotcha!"
 It's a cat and mouse pre-paintball game where UCLA students hunt each other down with dart guns.
 The game was based on a real game called "Assassins" that was a big hit on college campus's in the early 80's.
 Quick witted Jonathan is the best in the school but doesn't have such luck when it comes to females.

 He takes a trip with his best buddy, Garcia, (Nick Corri), to Paris where his luck finally changes when he meets seductive, husky-voiced courier Sasha (Fiorentino), the woman who eventually takes his virginity.

 However, a trip into East Germany causes the couple to become separated and Jonathan becomes the target of KGB spies and attempts to get back to the west.
-Fortunately (and rather predictably), the well armed Communist agents are not as adept at the game of Gotcha!
+Fortunately (and rather predictably), the well armed Communist agents are not as adept at the game of Gotcha! as Jonathan.